elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Orange

-c

 It's okay on its own.
 As soon as you eat something even a tad sweet, the flavour isn't as good as it could be

+### Reign Storm Peach Nectarine (7 / 10)

+Although it has a pleasant taste, it is missing a _kick_ found in drinks such as Monster White.

+### Reign Energy Reignbow Sherbet (7 / 10)

+This definitely is not on par with Monster White.
+It doesn't taste as good as I thought it did, so it's not worth a repurchase.
+However, if someone offered me to drink it, I would accept.
+I'll try to drink my last can chilled to figure out if the subpar taste was just because the drink was at room temperature.

+### Monster Energy Ultra Paradise (6.5 / 10)

+Dawg what even is this.
+Give me my Monster White.

 ### Punch Monster Pacific Punch (6.5 / 10)

 Make sure to drink when chilled.
 Tastes like Kool-Aid.
 I prefer Celsius Orange over this.
 I don't mind the calories as the sugar content is only 18% of daily value.
 But then again, I'm sensitive to sugar, so maybe I do mind.

-### Reign Storm Peach Nectarine (6.5 / 10)

-Although it has a pleasant taste, it is missing a _kick_ found in drinks such as Monster White.

-### Reign Energy Reignbow Sherbet (6 / 10)

-This definitely is not on par with Monster White.
-It doesn't taste as good as I thought it did, so it's not worth a repurchase.
-However, if someone offered me to drink it, I would accept.
-I'll try to drink my last can chilled to figure out if the subpar taste was just because the drink was at room temperature.

 ### Punch Monster Mango Loco (4.5 / 10)